UpCloudLtd/uks-instructions/README.md

-# Welcome to UKS Closed Beta!
+# UKS beta

 This repository contains sample configurations for Terraform and Kubernetes manifests to get started with our UpCloud Kubernetes Service (UKS).

 Note that this repository is still evolving.
-Please check back during the test period and also familiarise yourself with [the known issues](KNOWN_ISSUES.md)!
+Please check back during the beta period and also familiarise yourself with [the known issues](KNOWN_ISSUES.md).

 ## Creating your first cluster

 ### UI
 The simplest way to create a cluster is to use our Control Panel.
 You can do so by following these steps:

-* Log in to the [UpCloud Control Panel](https://hub.upcloud.com) (you must use an account that participates in the Closed Beta)
+* Log in to the [UpCloud Control Panel](https://hub.upcloud.com).
-* Go to `Kubernetes` section using the left-hand side menu
+* Go to `Kubernetes` page using the left-hand side menu.
-* Click `Create new cluster`
+* Click `Create new cluster`.
-* The Closed Beta test is being run in a single zone, and the option has been pre-chosen for you
+* The beta is being run on a two zones: 🇩🇪 `de-fra1` and 🇫🇮 `fi-hel2`.
 * Select a Private Network for your Worker Nodes.
-This network will need to be created in the same zone as the Alpha tests: de-fra1
+This network should be in the same zone as the cluster you are creating.
+The network can not be connected to an existing cluster, can not have an attached router, and should have DHCP enabled with default route from DHCP disabled.
+For IP network of your SDN network, you can use for example `172.24.1.0/24`.
-* Create a node group; node group is a group of workers with identical image templates.
+* Create a node group or use the default node-group; node group is a group of workers with identical image templates.
-* Name your cluster
+* Name your cluster.
-* Click `Create` button
+* Click `Create` button.
-* Cluster creation will take a few minutes as worker nodes are being provisioned and a DNS record is prepared
+* Cluster creation will take a few minutes as worker nodes are being provisioned and a DNS record is prepared.
-* When the cluster is Running, you can download your cluster's `KubeConfig` file; it allows you to access your cluster easily via command line
+* When the cluster is running, you can download your cluster's kubeconfig file; it allows you to access your cluster easily via command line with [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
+See [Exposing Services](#exposing-services) for example on deploying an _Hello UKS_ application to your newly created cluster.

 ### Alternatives
 You can also create a cluser using the following ways: